Tibetan sovereignty debate: Third-party views

 The status of Tibet after the 1911 Xinhai Revolution ended the Qing dynasty is also a matter of debate.
 After the revolution, the Chinese Republic of five races, including Tibetans, was proclaimed.
 Western powers recognized the Chinese Republic, however the 13th Dalai Lama proclaimed Tibet's independence.
 Some authors indicate that personal allegiance of the Dalai Lama to the Manchu Emperor came to an end and no new type of allegiance of Tibet to China was established, or that Tibet had relationships with the empire and not with the new nation-state of China.
 Barnett observes that there is no document before 1950 in which Tibet explicitly recognizes Chinese sovereignty, and considers Tibet's subordination to China during the periods when China had most authority comparable to that of a colony.
 Tibetologist Elliot Sperling noted that the Tibetan term for China, Rgya-nag, did not mean anything more than a country bordering Tibet from the east, and did not include Tibet.

 Other Tibetologists write that no country publicly accepts Tibet as an independent state, although there are several instances of government officials appealing to their superiors to do so.
 Treaties signed by Britain and Russia in the early years of the 20th century, and others signed by Nepal and India in the 1950s, recognized Tibet's political subordination to China.
-The United States presented a similar viewpoint in 1943.
+The United States presented a similar viewpoint in 1922, 1943 and 1948, expressing its recognition of Tibet's subordination to the Republic of China.
 Goldstein also says that a 1943 British official letter "reconfirmed that Britain considered Tibet as part of China."
-Nevertheless, Goldstein views Tibet as occupied.
-Stating that The Seventeen-Point Agreement was intended to facilitate the military occupation of Tibet.
+In the second volume of his A History of Modern Tibet, Goldstein notes that PRC's core aim was "inducing Tibet to accept Chinese sovereignty and the military occupation of Tibet — while also giving the Tibetan side a number of major concessions regarding the continuation of the traditional theocracy."